ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/03-overview.md

 ## Overview of algorithms

 ::: TODO
+- Prio 1: write this section
     - Quick description of the main quadratic algorithms
     - Bubble sort, insertion sort, selection sort
     - General argument of the quadratic behaviour
 :::